Assistive technologies include, but are not limited to, the following:

 Allows any electronic text that can be highlighted to be read aloud by a computer or mobile device.

-Provides a multisensory learning experience and there are a large number of apps that can be used to support students across a variety of learning areas.
+Provide an interactive learning experience; there are a large number of apps that can be used to support children across a variety of learning areas.

 Uses phonetic and grammar patterns to suggest words as each letter/word is typed.

-Displays a picture of a page rather than the text headings or written content of a webpage.
+Display a picture of a page rather than the text headings or written content of a web page.

 Used to support reading and writing.
 Includes templates for writing, graphic organisers, grammar checkers, and study tools.

 Provides support for the development of phonological awareness and phonics.

 Can be used with reading software and mp3 players/iPods.